 Just like the oil in your car engine, the oil in your shock absorber breaks down over time and must be replaced.
-The service interval depends on how frequently and severely the vehicle is driven.
+The service interval depends on how frequently and severely the bike is ridden.
 For optimum performance racing applications the shocks may require rebuilding every 10-20 hours of use.
-In non-racing environments to keep your shocks performing at optimum performance we recommend at least every 100-200 hrs of use.
+In non-racing environments to keep your shocks performing at optimum performance we recommend at least every 10,000 miles or 700-1000 hrs of use.